B4rC0d/InstaBioChanger/README.md

 With this script, you can put the hour and texts you like in your Instagram biography.

 - If you want to use text changer, put your text in the **bio_text.txt** file
+- For hour in the biography No need to set time

 # Installation